Rich Cohen - The Fish That Ate The Whale

 I read about him first in Mastery I believe, being presented “The fish that ate the whale”, the guy who started selling a bunch ripe bananas thrown away by United Fruit and ended up owning and controlling this same company, the behemoth who started the trade.

-If you didn’t knew Sam Zemmuray, now is the time.
+If you didn’t know Sam Zemmuray, now is the time.

 As a young foreign student, I’m looking to perfect my writing.
 If you have some time to give me feedback about this article or anything else, please reach out on Twitter or via email.
 This is greatly appreciated.
 Thanks!